klizhentas/notes/culture.md

 One of the companies I worked at declared that it "treated every employee as friends and family".
 This core value did not work at all when company had to do a round of layoffs.
 Who fires their friends and family when things go bad?
 This tells me that while being well intentioned this value does not work in a professional setting when company has sometimes to fire people who underperform and reward high performers.

-Another company wanted to foster techical leadership and invited us on the training session, where coach asked us to write our own obituaries and read them out loud.
-May be it is a cultural thing, but it did not resonate well with me as I was not ready for this very-personal exposure in a setting with folks who I met a day ago.
+Another company wanted to foster techical leadership and invited workers in the training session, where at some point coach asked us to write our own obituaries and read them out loud.
+It did not resonate well with me as I was not ready for this very-personal exposure in a setting with folks who I met a day ago.

 I am sure that both the coach and the company were well-meaning, but often promoting moral values and principles in a rushed training session format leads to very strange and even ridiculous outcomes.

-The best corporate trainings [I had](https://www.helloinnerspace.org/) were all about basic, human interactions that promoted and helped to practice simple values like being respectful and polite, training us on providing feedback and listening to each other.
+The best corporate trainings [I had](https://www.helloinnerspace.org/) were all about basic, human interactions that promoted and helped to practice simple values like being respectful and polite, providing feedback and listening to each other.
 Those ones had big impact on me both in and outside of the company setting.

 ## No special culture culture

-The society we live in promotes many basic core values we all share, for example, be kind and respectful to each other, be polite, celebrate diversity, respect basic human rights.
+The society we live in promotes many basic core values we all share, for example, be kind and respectful to each other, be polite, celebrate diversity and respect basic human rights.

 U.S. also promotes the freedom of speech, the spirit of enterpreneurship, acceptance of failure and establishes the rule of the law - great values that are keys to it's success story.

-Those basic principles are the fabric of our society, often invisible, ever changing, but we can feel their presence and are in common agreement on all of them.
+Those basic principles are the fabric of our society, often invisible, ever changing, but we can feel their presence and we learn over time how to get in common agreement on them and develop new ones.

-Why not stick to those basic principles, when society uses very complicated process to establish, verifies them through voting, philosophical debates, revolutions, economy ups and downs over hundreds, sometimes thousands of years, comes up through [multi-national consensus](http://www.ohchr.org/EN/UDHR/Documents/UDHR_Translations/eng.pdf)?
+Why not stick to those principles, when society uses very complicated process to establish, verifies them through voting, philosophical debates, revolutions, economy ups and downs over hundreds, sometimes thousands of years, comes up through [multi-national consensus](http://www.ohchr.org/EN/UDHR/Documents/UDHR_Translations/eng.pdf)?